 The audit cycle has several critical stages that if not managed properly, could compromise the quality of the rest of the work.
-Documenting control deficiencies or findings is one of those nebulous areas where auditors/reviewers must become: advisors, enforcers and project managers to obtain management's buy-ins and secure the organization control system.
+Documenting control deficiencies or findings is one of those nebulous areas where auditors/reviewers must become: advisors, enforcers, and project managers to obtain management's buy-ins and secure the organization's control system.
 The International Standards for the Professional Practice of Internal Auditing from the Global Institute of Internal Auditors (IIA) includes important guidance to help us communicate our work.
-Specifically, Standard 2420: Quality of Communication states that communications must be accurate, objective, clear, concise, constructive, complete and timely.
+Specifically, Standard 2420: Quality of Communication states that communications must be accurate, objective, clear, concise, constructive, complete, and timely.
 These guidelines should always be top of mind when documenting audit work.
 Let’s review some lessons learned from many years of practice as an internal/corporate auditor and as an international consultant to audit/compliance organizations.

 5 Key Issue Writing Best Practices

-Be Strategic. – It is very important to be clear on documenting what is the issue.
+Be Strategic. – It is very important to be clear in documenting what is the issue.
 It is just as important to raise critical issues that impact the operating effectiveness of the system controls.
 Not all control deficiencies found during the audit are report material.
 Some observations are good for informational purposes.

-Document facts, not feelings. – When documenting observations, remember, the goal is to audit the effectiveness of the control, not the person in charge of the control.
+Document facts, not feelings. – When documenting observations, remember the goal is to audit the effectiveness of the control, not the person in charge of the control.
 Focus on the facts and do not let your feelings find their way into your writing.

-Support your finding. – Avoid bringing to management's attention, findings that have little to no evidence of control failure.
+Support your finding. – Avoid bringing to management's attention findings that have little to no evidence of control failure.
 Ensure you gather substantial evidence to prove your case.
 Remember, 1 exception does not always escalate to a documented issue.

 Highlight the Impact. – Be prepared to monetize the business impact of the issue being raised.
-Help management visualize what could happen if the findings raised are ignored or pushed down the priority list.
+Help management visualizes what could happen if the findings raised are ignored or pushed down the priority list.

 Keep in mind the Big Picture. – It is important to pay attention to the details.
 However, remember that sometimes, the evidence points to the symptoms, the instances where controls failed.
 We should always understand the overarching disease.
 Aggregate the details found.
 Identify and communicate the macro issue, of course, supported by the details found on your testing.